BloodCall/BloodCall/README.md

     - [x] Hospitals have the ability to create blood donation events!
     - [x] Hospitals can send alerts to all compatible blood types for emergency situations!
     - [x] In-app QR scanner for the hospital to check it's donators with!
+    - [x] Automatic deletion of events and alerts for hospitals quality of life!